schmonz/nbvm/README.md

 # package-builders

+In principle, when I'm responsible for outcomes, I want to encounter problems myself as early as possible, so as to:

+1. Narrow them down with minimal time and brain, and
+2. Consider mitigation options with maximal time and brain.

+In practice:

-As a pkgsrc developer, I want to make sure all my packages work on a wide variety of platforms.
+- As a pkgsrc developer, I want to make sure all my packages work on a wide variety of platforms.

-As a server administrator, I want to update every week to a fresh-built set of the latest packages.
+- As a server administrator, I want to update every week to a fresh-built set of the latest packages.

 ## In this repository